-For a guy who didn’t pick up a guitar until he was 21, Milwaukee singer-songwriter Jake Paul has already advanced further than musicians with far greater experience.
-He’s released two albums in three years and — now touring and recording ¬as Jake Paul Music— has quickly become a Midwestern roots-rock favorite and makes annual appearances at Milwaukee’s Summerfest, an 11-day event hailed as “the world’s largest music festival.”
+For a guy who didn’t pick up a guitar until he was 21, singer-songwriter Jake Paul has already advanced further than musicians with far greater experience.
+He’s released three albums in four years and — now touring and recording as Jake Paul — has quickly become a Midwestern roots-rock favorite and makes annual appearances at Milwaukee’s Summerfest, an 11-day event hailed as “the world’s largest music festival.”

-With influences ranging from the Grateful Dead to G. Love, Jake Paul Music’s authentic and memorable songs rise above the disposable rock ’n’ roll heard on mainstream radio.
-The quintet features fresh musicians from southeastern Wisconsin who’ve built a loyal fan base playing honest, evocative music.
-The band’s 2011 full-length debut CD, The Jailbreak, includes “Hollow,” a song about Jake’s mother, whose 1988 murder at the age of 33 remains unsolved more than 25 years later.
+With influences ranging from the Grateful Dead to Sublime, Jake Paul’s authentic and memorable songs rise above the disposable rock ’n’ roll heard on mainstream radio.
+His performances feature fresh musicians from southeastern Wisconsin who’ve built a loyal fan base playing honest, evocative music.
+The 2011 full-length debut CD, The Jailbreak, includes “Hollow,” a song about Jake’s mother, whose 1988 murder at the age of 33 remains unsolved more than 25 years later.
 Jake’s first-person retelling of the killing is as haunting as the song’s title suggests: “Remember just to say goodbye/’cause you’re never too young to die.”
-A video for “Hollow” was filmed in the cemetery where his mother is buried, and a harmonica-drenched denouement echoes Springsteen classics.
-Jake also intends to write another version of “Hollow” from the perspective of the bullet.
-“That’s therapy, for sure,” he says.
-“But it’s also art.”

 — Michael Popke